 - You can open a PPF account in the name of a minor child if you are the parent/guardian.

 What to do if your PPF account is deactivated

 If you do not deposit the minimum amount of Rs.
 500 in a financial year, your PPF account will be marked as a deactivated account.
 To re-activate your PPF account, you will need to pay a penalty of Rs.
 50 for each year that you have not made any deposits.
 You will also need to make a minimum deposit of Rs.
 500 for each year that you have missed.

 A PPF account is a good tax-saving investment option as deposits of up to Rs.
 1,50,000 p.a. in your PPF account are deductible under Section 80C of the Income Tax Act.
 The interest accrued on the full balance in your PPF account is entirely exempt from tax.
 The balance in your PPF account cannot be attached to any claim in case you have debts or liabilities.

 In short, PPF enjoys the triple tax benefits – Exempt, Exempt and Exempt – tax deduction under Section 80C, no tax on interest earned, and no tax on the maturity amount.

 Additional Reading: 15 Things You Need To Know About PPF

 So if you’re in it for the long term, and if you’re ready to block your funds for another 15 years, a PPF account is your answer.
-Else, if you’re willing to take a little risk, equities can help you grow your wealth over the long term.
-We can help you build your equity portfolio <wink>.
+In case you are looking for a loan or Credit Card, we have instant-approval offers just for you.